In Southern California, San Pedro is known mostly for one thing: it is where Los Angeles’ port is located.

 In addition, visitors are welcome to interact with animals located on the Touch Pool and discover different habitats at the Exploration Center.

-The Aquarium hosts events such as tidepool walks, beach clean-ups, and volunteer training.
+The Cabrillo Marine Aquarium hosts events such as tidepool walks, beach clean-ups, and volunteer training.
 Stay up to date by checking this page.

 Practice Watersports

-Cabrillo Beach is an ideal spot to kayak or use a paddle board.
-The launch point is the boat ramp located in the park’s north side.
+Cabrillo Beach is an ideal spot to kayak or use a paddleboard.
+The launch point is the boat ramp located on the park’s north side.
 Windsurfers use this spot too.

 Unfortunately, I have not been able to find kayak rental facilities in San Pedro.
 You will have to bring your own equipment or rent in Long Beach or Redondo Beach.